 Only direct calibration of a WIM scale after it has been installed at a site ensures that it is measuring axle weights correctly.
-This includes a comparison of static axle weights with axle weights that are estimated from multiple vehicle passes with more than one vehicle over the WIM scale installed at the data collection site.
+This includes a comparison of static axle weights with axle weights that are estimated from multiple vehicle passes with more than one vehicle.
 For short-duration counts, calibration should be performed immediately before the start of LTPP data collection.

 For longer duration counts, the scale should be calibrated initially, the traffic characteristics at that site should be recorded, and the scale's performance should be monitored over time.
 The State should also perform additional, periodic on-site calibration checks (at least two per year).
 These steps will ensure that the data being collected for LTPP, as well as for State use, are accurate and reliable.

-More information on WIM scale calibration can be found in the following documents:

-1. ASTM Standard E1318-94, Highway Weigh-in-Motion (WIM) Systems With User Requirements and Test Method, Annual Book of ASTM Standards.
+More information on WIM scale calibration can be found in the following documents: 1.
+ASTM Standard E1318-94, Highway Weigh-in-Motion (WIM) Systems With User Requirements and Test Method, Annual Book of ASTM Standards.

-2. Bahman Izadmehr and Clyde Lee, "On-Site Calibration of Weigh-in-Motion Systems," Transportation Research Record 1123, Pavement Management and Weigh-in-Motion, 1987, pp. 136-144.
+2. Bahman Izadmehr and Clyde Lee, "On-Site Calibration of Weighin-Motion Systems," Transportation Research Record 1123, Pavement Management and Weigh-in-Motion, 1987, pp. 136-144.